 We incur restructuring costs associated with planned initiatives to reduce our costs or in connection with the integration of our acquisitions.
 Our most significant restructuring costs are severance payments.
-We establish a provision for restructuring costs when we have developed a detailed formal plan for the restructuring.
+We establish a provision for restructuring costs when we have developed a detailed formal plan for the restructuring and a valid expectation has been raised in those affected by the plan that the plan will be implemented.
 The recognition of restructuring provision requires estimates including timing of payments and the number of individuals impacted by the restructuring.
 As a result of these estimates, the actual restructuring costs may differ from our estimates.

-As of March 31, 2022, we have a provision of 13.4 billion JPY for restructuring costs.
+As of March 31, 2023, we have a provision of 9.0 billion JPY for restructuring costs.
 See Note 23 to our audited consolidated financial statements for a further description of our restructuring provisions and the change between periods.